treeverse/lakeFS/clients/java/docs/StagingApi.md

 <a name="linkPhysicalAddress"></a>
 # **linkPhysicalAddress**
-> linkPhysicalAddress(repository, branch, path, stagingMetadata)
+> ObjectStats linkPhysicalAddress(repository, branch, path, stagingMetadata)

 associate staging on this physical address with a path